Cultura15/ai-coding-assistant/README.md

 ## About the Project

-The **AI Coding Assistant** is a ChatGPT-style clone tailored specifically for developers.
-It is designed to help **debug, explain, and review large codebases**, with support for input and output of **900+ lines of code** — ideal for diagnosing long scripts or full-stack applications.
+Designed to help **debug, explain, and review large codebases**, with support for input and output of **900+ lines of code** — ideal for diagnosing long scripts or full-stack applications.

 It is powered by **OpenAI's GPT-4.1** and includes custom system prompts for coding-only responses, as well as a limiter guard to control token usage.

 ### Key Features:
-- GPT-4.1 integration with custom code-only prompt
+- GPT-4.1 powered
-- React-based UI with enhanced chat experience
+- Syntax-highlighted code outputs
-- Syntax-highlighted code outputs (Java, TS, JS, PHP, HTML, CSS, JSON, etc.)
+- Markdown + readableStream output
 - Message token/line limit guard for performance
 - Built specifically for debugging long code